 - Schools may be suspended – plan childcare if you are going to still be required to go to work

 - Transportation may be disrupted – you may need to find alternate ways to get to your workplace.
 Avoiding public transportation is a good idea anyways during a pandemic, plan accordingly.

 - Discuss plans with work – talk to your boss about working arrangements during a pandemic.
 They may be planning to close the office or have employees work from home.
 You may need to work from home yourself to take care of a sick family member.
 Discuss these possibilities so you know what your options are.

-- Stock up on food and water – Having what you need at home means less trips to the store and less chance of exposure.
+- Stock up on food and water – Having what you need at home means fewer trips to the store and less chance of exposure.
 Stock up on non-perishable items and clean water before panic hits and the shelves are empty.

-What to do during pandemic
+What to do during a pandemic

 The steps to take during a pandemic survival situation are primarily focused on avoiding exposure and keeping safe until it passes.
 With careful planning, good hygiene discipline, and a bit of luck we can maximize our chances of passing through a pandemic unharmed.

 Avoid crowds at all costs

 The more people you come into contact with, the higher your chances of exposure.
 During a pandemic crowds should be avoided at all costs.
 This includes avoiding: